nyunesu/web-games/README.md

 It's pretty easy to pirate a game in the web, so you should at least take precautions of shady websites hosting your game without rights to do it.

 All I can provide to you is a Unity script for anti piracy, since that's all I have, but I'm pretty sure you can find more out there.
-You should not forget to import my "External.jslib" file from https://github.com/nyunesu/PNLib/blob/main/Plugins/External.jslib in your project in order to run my anti piracy script fine.
+You should not forget to import my "External.jslib" file from https://github.com/nyunesu/PNLib/blob/main/Plugins/External.jslib in your project, under the plugins special folder, in order to run my anti piracy script fine.

 ```cs
 using System.Collections;